International Students' Day: Observances

 In 1989 independent student leaders together with the Socialist Union of Youth (SSM/SZM) organized a mass demonstration to commemorate International Students’ Day.
 The students used this 50th-anniversary event to express their dissatisfaction with the ruling Communist Party of Czechoslovakia.
 By nightfall, what had begun as a peaceful commemorative event turned violent, with many participants brutally beaten by riot police, red berets, and other members of law enforcement agencies.
 About 15,000 people took part in this demonstration.
 The only person left lying where the beatings took place was thought to be the body of a student, but in fact turned out to be an undercover agent.
 The rumour that a student had died due to the police brutality triggered further actions; the same night, students and theatre actors agreed to go on strike.
 The events linked to the International Students' Day of 17 November 1989 helped spark the Velvet Revolution in Czechoslovakia.
-Struggle for Freedom and Democracy Day is today observed as an official holiday in both the Czech Republic (since 2000, following a campaign by the Czech Student Chamber of the Council of Higher Education Institutions) and Slovakia.
+Struggle for Freedom and Democracy Day is today observed as an official holiday in the Czech Republic (since 2000, following a campaign by the Czech Student Chamber of the Council of Higher Education Institutions) and was observed up until 2024 in Slovakia.

 After the fall of the Berlin Wall and the resulting crisis within the International Union of Students, celebrations for 17 November were held in only a few countries without any international coordination.
 During the World Social Forum held in Mumbai, India, in 2004, some international student unions such as the Organization of Caribbean and Latin American Students (OCLAE) and some national unions such as the Italian Unione degli Studenti decided to re-launch the date and to call for a global demonstration on 17 November 2004.
 Student movements in many countries mobilised again that year and continued observing International Students' Day in following years with the support of the Organising Bureau of European School Student Unions (OBESSU) and the European Students' Union (ESU).

 In 2009, on the 70th anniversary of 17 November 1939, OBESSU and ESU promoted a number of initiatives throughout Europe to commemorate the date.
 An event was held from 16 to 18 November at the University of Brussels, focusing on the history of the students' movement and its role in promoting active citizenship against authoritarian regimes, and followed by an assembly discussing the role of student unions today and the need for the recognition of a European Student Rights Charter.
 The conference gathered around 100 students representing national students and student unions from over 29 European countries, as well as some international delegations.